What is a Cooperative Education Program?

 If I want hands-on experience, are there alternatives to cooperative education?

 Yes, we support all types of experiential education.
-We encourage all students to utilize our services in the O’Brien Center for Student Success.
+We encourage all students to utilize our services in the O’Brien Center for Career Development.
 We can assist you in resume writing, interviewing, job search techniques, and securing volunteer and job shadowing, opportunities.
 Come in and make an appointment with a Career Advisor or log on to Advantage and schedule an appointment.